abilian/nephele-smo-fork/README.md

 - [ ] type: Add type hints to all functions and methods.
 - [ ] lint: Fix / suppress all linting issues (ruff, flake8).
 - [ ] lint: Resolve all type-checking issues (mypy, pyright, typeguard, beartype).
-- [ ] doc: introduce a Changelog.
+- [ ] doc: Introduce a Changelog (and tools to manage it, like `towncryer` or similar).
-- [ ] doc: create a proper documentation site using markdown-material
+- [ ] doc: Create a proper documentation site using markdown-material
+- [ ] chore: Add a license compliance report.

 ## Contributing